-At UMA, Effective Learning & Student Success is the department which is responsible for providing necessary accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA).
+At UMA, Learning Success is the department which is responsible for providing necessary accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA).

 It is important to note that the laws and procedures which govern support for students with disabilities are different in college than in high school.
 Colleges do not offer special education, rather they provide accommodations.
 An accommodation is any change in the learning environment or in the way things are customarily done that enables a person with a disability to have equitable access to the University experience.